 PrerequisitesSenior or graduate standing in EECS majors.

-CATALOG DESCRIPTION: Introduction to advanced topics in synthesis and modeling of complex VLSI systems at behavioral and logic level.
+Introduction to advanced topics in synthesis and modeling of complex VLSI systems at behavioral and logic level.
 Topics include resource allocation, resource binding, scheduling, and controller design in high level synthesis, C to hardware compilation flows, logic synthesis, survey of stat-of-the-art in high level and system level design methods and tools.

 COURSE COORDINATOR: Prof. Seda Ogrenci Memik